-Applied Algebra I Lab is a mathematics support course.
-Algebra I Lab should be taken while students are concurrently enrolled in a math course or have met the math requirements for the certificate of completion.
-This course provides students with additional time to build the foundations necessary for high school math courses and work on specific, individualized math skills, while concurrently having access to rigorous, grade-level appropriate courses.
-The five critical areas align with the critical areas of math: number sense, computation, data analysis, geometry, measurement and algebraic thinking.
+Grade Level: 9-12 Applied Algebra I Lab is a mathematics support course.
+Algebra I Lab should be taken while Course # 2516Apl students are concurrently enrolled in a math course or have met the math requirements for Applied Units: 4 Maximum the certificate of completion.
+This course provides students with additional time to build the foundations necessary for high school math courses and work on specific, individualized Counts as a Mat hematics math skills, while concurrently having access to rigorous, grade-level appropriate courses.
+Course or an Ele ective for the The five critical areas align with the critical areas of math: number sense, computation, data Certification of C completion analysis, geometry, measurement and algebraic thinking.
 Algebra I Lab combines standards from high school courses with foundational standards from the middle grades.

-Applied Algebra I Lab is designed as a support course for Applied Algebra I. As such, a student taking Applied Algebra I Lab must also be enrolled in Algebra I or Applied Algebra I during the same academic year.
+Prerequisite: M ust be enrolled in Algeb ora I Applied Algebra I Lab is design ned as a support course for Applied Algebra I. As such, a student taking Applied Algebra I Lab must also b e enrolled in Algebra I or Applied Algebra I during the same academic year.